basho/rfc/open/groupby/groupby.md

 ]
 ```

-Because not all the Windows Aggregation functions communute with partition across vnodes specific query rewriter paths would have to be created for all of them:
+Because not all the Windows Aggregation functions commute with partition across vnodes specific query rewriter paths would have to be created for all of them:

 * `COUNT`
 * `SUM`